-It is crucial to involve all street-related parties in the discussions from the time of project conception.
+Learnings: It is crucial to involve all street-related parties in the discussions from the time of project conception.
 This facilitates a platform for effective communication between the departments.
-Chennai Smart City Ltd. along with Greater Chennai Corporation has initiated weekly review meetings to monitor the progress of Smart City projects, inviting different departments as per the agenda.
-At the decision-making level, CUMTA has been notified for a coordinated effort towards transportation in Chennai.
+Chennai Smart City Ltd., along with Greater Chennai Corporation has initiated weekly review meetings to monitor the progress of Smart City projects, inviting different departments as per the agenda.
+At the decision-making level, CUMTA has been notified for a coordinated effort towards sustainable mode of transportation in Chennai.